 Pull cord starting system description & symptoms

-A pull starter is the basic starter type, and many electric start snowblowers are fitted with a pull cord starter also.
-Pull cords do give issues, but generally, they are pretty obvious issues.
-Anyhow, here’s a list of pull cord symptoms together with the fix:
+A pull starter is the basic starter type, and many electric start snowblowers are also fitted with a pull cord starter.
+Pull cords do give issues, but they are generally pretty obvious.
+Anyhow, here’s a list of pull cord symptoms together with internal site links to the fix:

 Check out this video; it covers common pull cord issues “Pull cord common faults video.”